0xbiel/Tecla/README.md

 # Tecla
-Tecla is a tool to show key codes.
+Tecla is a key code logger

 ![preview](preview.png)